openpolitics/manifesto/manifesto/energy.md

 power (including alternative nuclear generation methods such as Thorium power).
 Fossil fuel plants will be allowed to operate only if capturing 100% of their carbon emissions using CCS technology.

+## Green Power for the Public Sector

+In order to stimulate the renewable power sector, all public sector organisations and [National Infrastructure Organisations](infrastructure.html) will be required to buy as much of their power as possible from zero-carbon sources, with a target to reach 100% as soon as possible.

 ## Buy Back Scheme

 Putting in place longer term, fixed rate energy buy back schemes will help the small scale, do it yourself renewable market flourish.